erhard-lab/grandRescue/README.md

 - Install the GEDI framework
 - Create a "plugins" folder in your GEDI installation directory (same location as the gedi binary)
-- Download the grandRescue jar file and place it in the plugins folder
+- Download the grandRescue jar file from the [Releases tab](https://github.com/erhard-lab/grandRescue/releases) and place it in the plugins folder

 # Preparation: Create a pseudo genome